sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --browsertime.videoParams.crf, --videoParams.crf                          Constant rate factor for the end result video, see https://trac.ffmpeg.org/wiki/Encode/H.264#crf  [default: 23]
   --browsertime.videoParams.addTimer, --videoParams.addTimer                Add timer and metrics to the video  [boolean] [default: true]
   --browsertime.userTimingWhitelist, --userTimingWhitelist                  This option takes a regex that will whitelist which userTimings to capture in the results.
 All userTimings are captured by default.
 T
-  --browsertime.axe.enable, --axe.enable                                    Run axe tests.
+  --axe.enable                                                              Run axe tests.
 Axe will run after all other metrics is collected and will add some extra time to each test.  [boolean]
   --browsertime.requestheader, -r, --requestheader                          Request header that will be added to the request.
 Add multiple instances to add multiple request headers.
 Use the following format key:value.
 Only works in Chrome and Firefox.
   --browsertime.cookie, --cookie                                            Cookie that will be added to the request.
 Add multiple instances to add multiple cookies.
 Use the following format cookieName=cookieValue.
 Only works in Chrome and Firefox.
   --browsertime.block, --block                                              Domain to block.
 Add multiple instances to add multiple domains that will be blocked.
 Only works in Chrome and Firefox.